abhirup-m/abhirup-m.github.io/_posts/2022-07-05-creating-ghpages-website.md

 1. Once the repository is created, we need to go to the repository and click on `Settings > Pages`, and choose `master` as the branch from which to deploy the website.
 This has to be confirmed by clicking on `Save`.

+## Compiling your website locally

+The minimal workflow of modifying the website now consists of making changes to the repository, up